 REST API

 Read your analytics and manage your account programmatically.
-The read API is the HTTP twin of the MCP server — same data, plain HTTP, JSON responses — and the management API gives you full CRUD over sites, keys, team, and workspace settings.
+The read API is the HTTP twin of the MCP server (same data, plain HTTP, JSON responses), and the management API gives you full CRUD over sites, keys, and account settings.

 Authentication